 So maybe it’s just you who always seems to break wine glasses and be in constant need of more, or perhaps they are teetotal and only require tumblers.
 It would help if you certainly put yourself in their shoes when selecting the ideal gift.
 Just because you have always wanted a cider press, it’s not much good as a gift if your giftee doesn’t like apples.
-So, think about their hobbies, what brings them joy, how they spend their time.
-Perhaps something for their camping trips, or a gimmick for their bike, or something to help them unwind from their stressed life.
+So, think about their hobbies, what brings them joy, and how they spend their time.
+Perhaps something for their camping trips, a gimmick for their bike, or something to help them unwind from their stressed life.

 I have received many gifts, for which I am profoundly grateful, but many have languished in a cupboard or drawer.
 Clothing, in general, is one of the worst offenders here as we all have such different tastes, and it takes someone of exceptional insight and taste to predict what will be genuinely appreciated.
-So, make sure you buy with them in mind, and not you.
+So, make sure you buy with them in mind and not you.

 Is It Thoughtful?

 I have in the past given a microfinance loan as a gift to a teenager.
-I believed that helping someone start a business in a third world country, giving the option to the hapless teenager to choose the project, and after a year re-loan or reclaim the funds seemed like a perfect and super thoughtful gift.
+I believed that helping someone start a business in a third-world country, giving the option to the hapless teenager to choose the project, and after a year, re-loan or reclaim the funds seemed like a perfect and super thoughtful gift.
 But I wasn’t thinking about who I was buying for, and they would probably have got far more out of the cash itself.

-And on the subject of money, people are very squeamish about this, precisely as they feel it is thoughtless, but when you know that it’s what is wanted, for teenagers or wedding couples, it could be the most thoughtful present you can give.
+And on the subject of money, people are very squeamish about this, precisely as they feel it is thoughtless, but when you know it’s what is wanted, for teenagers or wedding couples, it could be the most thoughtful present you can give.

-A thoughtful gift means you are thinking of the person you are giving it to.
+A thoughtful gift means thinking of the person you are giving it to.
 You know they love roses, so you buy a rose-scented candle.
 You know they love treatments, so you buy them a massage.
 And you know they love to travel, so you buy them a minibreak.